brokosz/tick-toc/readme.md

 ## Getting Started

 1. Install and enable the plugin
-2. Hit `Cmd/Ctrl + P` and type "Create TOC" to add your first table of contents
+2. Hit `Cmd/Ctrl + P` and type "Insert TOC" to add your first table of contents
 3. Click the refresh button in your sidebar to update TOCs after making changes

 ## Commands